pvcraven/networking-down-under-book/source/chapter_07/chapter_07.rst

 What exactly are we sending are receiving tin these examples?
 Back in :ref:`chapter_05`, we introduced the program *Wireshark*.
-:numref:`data_structure_01` shows a datagram created and sent by the send-datagram code in Listing 7-4 captured by Wireshark.
+:numref:`data_structure_01` shows a datagram created and sent by the send-datagram code in :numref:`datagram_send` captured by Wireshark.

 .. _data_structure_01: